President of the Church (LDS Church): Seniority in the Quorum of the Twelve Apostles

 Seniority in the Quorum of the Twelve Apostles is important, as the senior apostle presides over the Quorum and usually becomes the president of the church after the current president's death.
 Specific rules have been applied to unusual situations that have arisen over time, including a member being removed from the quorum by disfellowshipment or excommunication and later being restored to the quorum.
 It was decided that, the removed apostle then loses his seniority in the quorum.

 For example, Brigham Young decided that John Taylor was to be President of the Twelve and Wilford Woodruff would follow him in seniority because of the readmission to the quorum of Orson Hyde, who had been disfellowshipped in 1846, and Orson Pratt, who had been excommunicated in 1842.
 Young ruled in 1875 that when Hyde and Pratt rejoined the quorum, they became the newest junior members of the quorum and their previous service was not considered when calculating quorum seniority.
 Later, whether or not an apostle was a member of the Quorum and when the apostle was added as a member of the Quorum became an important factor.

-For example, following the death of Lorenzo Snow, John Willard Young (ordained 1855 but never in the Quorum) became the senior apostle, and Brigham Young, Jr. (ordained 1864 and added to the Quorum 1868), the senior apostle serving in the Quorum.
+For example, following the 1901 death of Lorenzo Snow, John Willard Young, ordained in 1855 but never in the Quorum, became the senior apostle.
+Brigham Young, Jr., ordained in 1864 and added to the Quorum in 1868, became the senior apostle serving in the Quorum.
 However, on April 5, 1900, the First Presidency and Quorum of the Twelve unanimously decided that the date an individual became a member of the Quorum of the Twelve was the relevant date for succession purposes, not the date an individual was ordained as an apostle.
-Thus, Joseph F. Smith (ordained apostle 1866 and added to the quorum 1867) became president of the church in 1901, since he was the living apostle who had become a member of the Quorum of the Twelve at the earliest date.
+Thus, Joseph F. Smith, ordained an apostle in 1866 and added to the quorum in 1867, became the president of the church in 1901, since he was the living apostle who had become a member of the Quorum of the Twelve at the earliest date.

-In another instance, Ezra Taft Benson left active status in the quorum for a time when he was serving as the United States Secretary of Agriculture in the Eisenhower administration.
+In another instance, Ezra Taft Benson left active status in the quorum for a time when he was serving as the United States secretary of agriculture in the Eisenhower administration.
 However, Benson did not lose seniority in the Quorum, and he became the president of the church upon the death of Spencer W. Kimball.

-If the President of the Quorum of the Twelve has been called to be a counselor in the First Presidency, the most senior apostle not in the First Presidency is set apart and referred to as the Acting President of the Quorum of the Twelve Apostles.
-At the death of the president of the church, the Acting President of the Quorum of the Twelve retains his position in the quorum's membership, and the President of the Quorum of the Twelve takes his role as President of the Quorum.
+If the president of the Quorum of the Twelve has been called to be a counselor in the First Presidency, the most senior apostle not in the First Presidency is set apart and referred to as the acting president of the Quorum of the Twelve Apostles.
+At the death of the president of the church, the acting president of the Quorum of the Twelve retains his position in the quorum's membership, and the president of the Quorum of the Twelve takes his role as president of the Quorum.